dvan-kle/cub3d/README.md

 # Cub3D - A 3D Game Engine in C

 Welcome to **Cub3D**!
 This project is a 3D game engine inspired by the classic Wolfenstein 3D.
-It is written in C using the MiniLibX graphical library and serves as an introduction to basic raycasting techniques and 3D rendering.
+It is written in C using the MLX42 graphical library and serves as an introduction to basic raycasting techniques and 3D rendering.

 ## Key Features